DDeForest4022/Witness/README.md

 ## Data sources and AI methods

 This is an entirely language-based problem, so we would be looking to work with the deep learning systems capable of working with English-langauge inputs.
 I would be generating the basics of the problem.
-We would use caselaw to provide a set of legal parameters that would be invovled in each problem.
+We would use caselaw to provide a set of legal parameters that would be involved in each problem.
 The students would be doing the interviewing.
 At the lower level, they would be using a written input to pose questions to the "witness".
 At a more advanced stage, students may be asked to use oral questions, with spoken answers from the "witness" so as to mimic a real time interview process.

 ## What next?